SpontanCombust/witcherscript-ide/docs/user-manual/getting-started.md

   <source src="../../assets/videos/getting-started.mp4" type="video/mp4">
 </video>

 You can skip step 3. if you're already working on a mod using the REDKit modding tool.
 Just open the editor in your project's directory.
-If you want to use other mods as a dependency for your mod for example you should still check out [`witcherscript.toml` projects](./project-system.md#project) though.
+If you want to use other mods as a dependency for your mod for example you should still check out [WIDE projects](./project-system.md#wide-project) though.